 Our interest in LUT methods started with application code that we wrote for the Small Angle X-ray Scattering (SAXS) project [11].
 We reduced the execution time of our original code by manually incorporating a LUT transform for the dominant calculation.
-Through lengthy experimentation we achieved an application speedup of 6-7× while maintaining reasonable accuracy.
+Through lengthy experimentation we achieved an application speedup of $6-7\times$ while maintaining reasonable accuracy.
 However, the manual process was inefficient and provided limited control over accuracy and performance.

-Table I shows the results achieved using Mesa to performance-tune the SAXS code and five additional scientific applications.
+Table I shows the results achieved using the latest version of Mesa to performance-tune the SAXS code and five additional scientific applications.
 The performance speedup, calculated as the ratio of the original time divided by the optimized time, varies from 1.4- $6.9\times$.
 The maximum error shown is the difference between the output of the original and optimized applications.
-The evaluation of these applications is described in Section VI.
+The evaluation of these applications is described in Section 6.